-Recombinant LIF proteins are expressed by HEK293 Cells with fusion tags as C-His, Native, C-human IgG1-Fc.
+Recombinant LIF proteins are expressed by HEK293 Cells with fusion tags as Native, C-human IgG1-Fc, C-His.

 LIFcDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each LIF of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.